JuanArano17/CS-TerrariaMod-TerrariaFishingOverhaul/README.md

 # Terraria Fishing Ovehaul
- It's a must for all of those players ho love fishing and all the mechanics related to this activity.
+ It's a must for all those players who love fishing and everything related.
 Created By: Smitheh and Codigo86.
 NEW BRANCH